folio-org/stripes/doc/new-development-setup.md

 ```

 ### Clone and install your app
-Using `git`, clone the your repository.
+Using `git`, clone the repository.
 Then perform a `yarn install` from within the app's directory to install dependencies.
 ```
 $ git clone https://github.com/folio-org/ui-users.git
 $ cd ui-users